All blogs are due before your class meets, on the day assigned.

 Give your own, original example of a valid argument with a false conclusion.

-- Give your own, original example of a valid argument with a true conclusion.
+- Give your own, original example of a valid, deductive argument.

 - Give your own, original example of a sound argument.